Gloria Soluk

-Gloria Soluk is a former American basketball and softball coach.
+Gloria Soluk is an American former basketball and softball coach.
 She was the third head coach of the Michigan Wolverines women's basketball team.
 She held that position from 1977 to 1984 and compiled a record of 66–120.
 She was also the first head coach of the Michigan Wolverines softball team, compiling a 49–25 record from 1978–1980.
 She previously served as the head coach of the Wayne State University women's basketball team from 1974 to 1977 and had a 45–20 record in that position.
 She was also the girls' basketball coach at St. Ladislaus High School in Hamtramck, Michigan for nine years.
 She led St. Ladislaus to consecutive state championships in 1973 and 1974 and compiled a 114–13 record as a high school coach.

 Early years and St. Ladislaus

 Soluk received a master's degree in counseling and guidance from the University of Michigan.
 After graduating from Michigan, she spent nine years as the girls' basketball coach at St. Ladislaus High School in Hamtramck, Michigan.
 Her St. Ladislaus teams compiled a 114–13 record and won Class C state championships in 1973 and 1974.